-Double Strike: An isolated, static ability played after the attack end POP that means, "You may choose a unit that this unit can attack.
+Double Strike: An isolated, static ability played after the attack end POP that means, "You may choose an opponent's unit that this unit can attack.
 This unit attacks that unit.
 Play only if this unit just attacked and only if it tapped for that attack."
 The unit must tap for the first attack, not the second.
 If it untaps, it may double strike again.
 Double Strike doesn't allow you to attack your own units.

-Elude: See Precision (p.18).
+Elude: See Precision.

 Enhance: [Effect]: A selective, static effect that means, "You may play the following effect by paying the additional cost."
 The effect states whether you play it "instead" or "also".
-You must declare it to get its effect.
+You must declare it to get its effect and you must pay it before any effects resolve and before the Disrupt play or pass chance.

-Equip: A selective effect on Equipment activated during the build step that means, "Attach this Equipment to a unit.
+Equip: A selective effect on Equipment activated during the build step that means, "Attach this Equipment to a card with a type that matches one of this Equipment's subtypes.
 Play only during your build step."
 You can pay the Equip cost only once per turn.